 The Trivium and the 7 Liberal Arts

-The Trivium is the first few stages of the 7 liberal arts, while the Quadrivium comes later (usually after a student has graduated high school or the rhetoric stage).
+The Trivium is the first three stages of the seven liberal arts, while the Quadrivium comes later (usually after a student has graduated high school or the rhetoric stage).

 Grammar stage